A clinically proven platform that NHS commissioners weren’t buying. We diagnosed why.

 What we did

-Message first.
+Diagnosis first.
+Then the messaging matrix.
 Then the deck.

 Claims and messaging matrix